Ethical Field Theory: Ethics as Dynamic Systems, Not Checklists

 Most ethics frameworks treat moral problems as static: apply a rule, run a checklist, add a safeguard.
 Ethical Field Theory starts from a different premise: ethical life is dynamic, multi-scale, and system-shaped.
 Values like dignity, fairness, and well-being don’t just “apply” to products after the fact.
 Instead, they behave more like interacting fields that evolve over time, pushed and pulled by incentives, feedback loops, social power, and long-tail edge cases.
 That’s why organizations can hit surface metrics while still producing predictable downstream harm: they’re optimizing a narrow slice of the ethical field while ignoring its coupling to the wider system.

 Ethical Field Theory gives teams a more engineering-ready way to reason about trust and safety, policy, and user well-being.
-It models core ethical dimensions—Good (benefit/well-being), Right (justice/rights/non-domination), and Virtue (integrity/trustworthiness over time)—as coupled forces: changing one often changes the others, sometimes amplifying benefits, sometimes creating hidden failure modes.
+It models core ethical dimensions—Good (benefit/well-being), Right (justice/rights/non-domination), and Virtue (integrity/trustworthiness over time)—as coupled forces (or formally, tensor-fields): changing one often changes the others, sometimes amplifying benefits, sometimes creating hidden failure modes.
 Practically, this supports better evaluation and intervention design: you look for where harms concentrate, how they propagate, which “levers” shift the whole landscape, and what constraints prevent “high-performing” but ethically unacceptable outcomes.

 If you’re building systems that affect people at scale (especially people most exposed to institutional and technological harms), I bring a rare combination of rigorous moral theory, systems thinking, and design-minded measurement to help you ship responsibly and sustainably.